top of page

 • get a home inspection - it takes approximately 2-5 working days to schedule an inspection and get the report

-• after the buyer signs off the report as "satisfactory", he/she has 3-5 days to wire the 10% initial payment to place the property “under contract”
+• after the buyer signs off the report (releasing the contingency on the contract), he/she has 3-5 days to wire the 10% initial payment to place the property “under contract”

 • your Real Estate office staff and the Notario’s get all the documents in order for the sale